FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 Pilots also dictate how much you can zoom out.
 Also, zoom level of the camera is reset back to 1 if you pass out.
 ##### Shot Criticality
 Pilots also dictate the criticality percentage alongside the weapon resource's criticality values.
+##### Pilot Specialty (Perks)
+Each pilot has a unique perk like more damage when fighting in a heavy fighter or more maneuverability when in a light fighter.
+##### Multiple Pilots
+VOID BASTARDS!!!
+What if there was a revolving door of pilots, each with a randomized set of resource values.
+Whenever you decide to play a mission, you select a squadron.
+After the mission, the members of the squadron who have made it back alive get XP points, upgrades to their resource values and they get one flight mission knocked off of their total flight cap.
+Once the flight cap is reached, you can no longer use that pilot (Pyre meets Catch 22).
+There is a list of possible first names and surnames along with a title (Maj., Sgt.).
+1. Create a new pilot resource based on the pilot class from within the script.
+2. pick a random name by combining first and last names.
+3. randomize the values.
+4. assign perk
+5. assign rank/title
+I think that this selection process should happen once the game starts.
+Each player gets a random pilot set.
+100 pilots for instance.
 ### Fuel and Coasting
 The standard fuel burning is working fine.
 ### Resolution